Amazon Prime is not just about getting stuff delivered for free.

 Create an Amazon Family profile and you’ll be given access to exclusive deals.

 You will also be able to get up to 20% off nappies and baby food subscriptions!
 With the number of nappies babies go through, this is quite a saving!!

-This is just a great added benefit and is just there to save you money…if you find yourself buying nappies a lot.
+This is a great added benefit and is just there to save you money – if you find yourself buying nappies a lot.

-To top it all off, Amazon Household members can share the following benefits between two different account holders:
+To top it all off, Amazon Prime members can share the following services between two different account holders: